Paramedic Program Information for 2019

 - Apply to Jefferson Community & Technical College

+- Prior to making program application, the student must first apply to the college.
 This can be done on-line or in-person on the first floor of the Jefferson Educational Center.

 - The Paramedic Technology Program is a selective admission program.

 Admission to the College does not guarantee admission or automatic acceptance into the Paramedic Technology Program.

 - Apply to the Paramedic Program

 - After completion of prerequisite courses (including EMT certification), you may apply to the Paramedic Program.

 - The number of students accepted into the program is limited because a portion of the teaching is done in ambulances or hospitals that cannot accommodate large numbers of students.

 Required physical abilities

-- Sufficient visual acuity, such as is needed in the accurate preparation and administration of the health team and to assess health needs of people through the use of monitoring
+- Sufficient visual acuity, such as is needed in the accurate preparation and administration of medications in many forms and for the observation necessary for patient assessment.

 - Sufficient auditory perception to receive verbal communication from patients and members of the health team and to assess health needs of people through the use of monitoring devices such as cardiac monitors, stethoscopes, intravenous infusion pumps, fire alarms, etc.;

 - Sufficient gross and fine motor coordination to respond promptly and to implement the skills, including the manipulation of equipment, positioning and lifting patients required in meeting health needs related to paramedic technology;

 - Sufficient communication skills (speech, reading, writing) to interact with individuals and to communicate their needs promptly and effectively, as may be necessary in the patient’s/client’s interest;

 - Sufficient intellectual and emotional functions to plan and implement care for individuals; and

 - Sufficient physical ability to lift patients of all weight size and handle heavy equipment.